andry-tino/coding-challenges/promotion-engine/README.md

 - `IPromotionRule`: Interface describing the general behavior of a promotion rule.
 Promotion rules are thought as atomic and having no side effects on carts.
 They take a cart as input and, without changing it, return a different cart.
 Promotion rules are mutually exclusive: one SKU in cart can be processed by one rule only.
 - `IPromotionPipeline`: An interface describing the general behavior of a `promotion pipeline`, that is: a sequential application of promotion rules in a specific order.
 Pipelines require rules to be added.
 When applied to a cart, a new cart is returned as a result of the application of all the rules, in order.

+The library provides concrete types implementing the abtractions described above.
+See comments in each of those components for more info.

 Design goals:

-1. **Immutability of carts with respect to rules:** Considering the library has application in scenarios involving money and the purchase and selling of goods, design has been optimized for transactional scenarios.
+1. **Immutability of carts with respect to rules:** Considering the library has application in contexts involving money and the purchase/selling of goods, design has been optimized for **transactional scenarios**.
 Rules treat carts as immutable objects.
 This adds a cost in terms of GC pressure.
 2. **Complexity:** Rules execute with linear complexity with respect to the number of items in the cart.

 ---